-How much will my credit rating go up/down is a very common question and one that is often tricky to answer.
+How much will my credit rating go up or down is a very common question, It’s often tricky to answer.
 But here are some guideline numbers from Experian that may help.

 These are only indications – your credit score may not go up or down by this much.
 They assume nothing else has changed on your record.
 They also apply to single issues.
 If you have two defaults already, getting a third won’t be as bad … and if one of your three defaults then drops off, your score won’t improve as much as if it was the only one.

 If your main concern is wanting to get credit at a good interest rate, what matters is how each lender will assess your credit history.
 They don’t actually use the calculated credit scores!

 And confusingly some lenders mind a lot about things which don’t make a difference to your credit score.
 So I’ve added some notes about how lenders tend to think about these situations.